-- Mainly grown for ornamental purposes, but this plant does contain an edible hibiscus flower.
-Any variety of this species is edible, but be sure to double check that you have this variety because the common name is shared with other plants.
+Mainly grown for ornamental purposes, this plant does also contain an edible hibiscus flower.
+Any variety of this species is edible, but be sure to double-check that you have this variety because the common name is shared with other plants.

 Parts of Plants Used

 To summarize, you can use the following parts of edible hibiscus (depending on the species):

 - Young leaves; new growth or tender leaves